luckymime28/Skyjam/README.md

-Skyjam V1.3
+Skyjam V1.4
-my code sucks, I come back to this project every now and then.
+my code sucks, I come back to this project every now and then, I'm imporving though!
-Simple Password Maker, to try different combinations instead of picking each single type of password.
+Simple Password Maker, to create a list of passwords for Bruteforcing!
-To get it started, just follow the directions, insert 3 interests (or 1,2,3 and press enter when it asks you again) If you have a different directory, type 'change' when it asks you if you use linux or windows.
+To get it started, just follow the directions, insert up to 3 interests (To skip, just hit Enter) If you have a different directory, type 'change' when it asks you if you use linux or windows.
-If you don't know what a directory is, I suggest you learn more.
+If you don't know what a directory is, I suggest you learn more about computers in general.
-If you stumbled upon me and would like to support this project.
-Here's my bitcoin address: 1CBjBTSHE6xD177N2W4Z6BmpewXgDhBXTN Happy Hacking!
+If you stumbled upon me and would like to support this project, Donations are always Welcome!
+> BTC ADDR >    153dkW7idnYkQsrS1sxvPQJfLktUbpmk2w
+> BCH ADDR >>   153dkW7idnYkQsrS1sxvPQJfLktUbpmk2w
+> LTC ADDR >>>  LVt1PgK6rvb4afGud3pFtvfTnMTfkY5MHD
+Happy Hacking!
 (Also if you somehow successfully use this program for illegal use, I am in no way, shape, or form responsible for what happens to you)